FH Münster: Research institutes

+The Institute Network for Resources, Energy and Infrastructure is a combination of the Institute of Energy and Process Engineering (IEP) and the Institute for Infrastructure · Water · Resources · Environment (IWARU), as well as its underground construction division (IuB).

 International cooperative agreements and contacts

-FH Münster currently has around 195 active international university contacts (as of summer semester 2014), some 120 of which are via the European exchange programme, ERASMUS.
+FH Münster currently has around 324 active international university contacts (as of summer semester 2026), some 180 of which are via the European exchange programme, ERASMUS.

 FH Münster is a member of the higher education consortium UAS7, an alliance of seven research-oriented universities of applied sciences with an international outlook.
 The shared objective is to foster cooperation with higher education institutions in North and South America.

-Locations
+In addition, Münster University of Applied Sciences is a member of UP University.
+UP University is an alliance of 11 universities and universities of applied sciences strategically located in medium-sized cities throughout Europe.

+Further facilities

-Münster
+TAFH Münster GmbH

-The Hüfferstiftung in Münster accommodates the university management, the central administration and the Faculty of Social Studies of Münster University of Applied Sciences.

-The following facilities are located in Münster: the faculties of Architecture, Civil Engineering, Design, Food · Nutrition · Facilities, Health, Social Work, Business Administration and the Münster School of Vocational Education (IBL).
+The TAFH Münster GmbH is the central innovation support and project development company of FH Münster.
+Its purpose is to connect experts from academia and practice so that they can jointly launch innovative projects.
+Possible forms of cooperation are, for example, research and development, continuing education, or start-up creation.

+Wandelwerk

+Wandelwerk is the university’s central Quality Management and institutional development unit.
+The department focuses on higher education management, curriculum design, and university didactics.